nazbav/3d-price/FEATURE_LIST.md

 - Drag and drop prepared gcode files onto the page to automatically add models
 - download combined thermo labels for all models via single button
+- ability to download a modern summary card with order details and a model grid
+- summary card shows total weight and cost with 'Требуется' field